 “And Saul knew that it was Samuel.”
 Saul was deceived.
-What Saul saw was not Samuel, but a demon impersonating Samuel.
-It is well documented that ghosts and apparitions impersonate the dead, and that is the situation here.
+Here in 1 Samuel 28:14, what Saul saw was not Samuel, but a demon impersonating Samuel.
+It is well known that ghosts and apparitions impersonate the dead, and that is the situation here.

-Many centuries ago the Church Father Tertullian realized that the “Samuel” who spoke to Saul was a demon, and he wrote: “God forbid, however, that we should suppose that the soul of any saint, much less of a prophet, can be dragged out of (its resting-place in Hades) by a demon.
-We know that “Satan himself is transformed int an angel of light” (2 Cor.
+Many centuries ago, the Church Father Tertullian (c.
+155-220 AD) realized that the “Samuel” who spoke to Saul was a demon, and he wrote: “God forbid, however, that we should suppose that the soul of any saint, much less of a prophet, can be dragged out of (its resting-place in Hades) by a demon.
+We know that “Satan himself is transformed into an angel of light” (2 Cor.
 11:14)—much more into a man of light—and that at last he will “show himself to be even God” (2 Thess.
 2:4), and will exhibit “great signs and wonders, insomuch that, if it were possible, he shall deceive the very elect” (Matt.
 24:24).
 He hardly hesitated on the before-mentioned occasion to affirm himself to be a prophet of God, and especially to Saul, in whom he was then actually dwelling.
 You must not imagine that he who produced the phantom was one, and he who consulted it was another; but that it was one and the same spirit, both in the sorceress and in the apostate (king), which easily pretended an apparition of that which it has already prepared them to believe as real—(even the spirit) through whose evil influence Saul’s heart was fixed where his treasure was, and where certainly God was not.
 Therefore it came about, that he saw him through whose aid he believed that he was going to see, because he believed him through whose help he saw.
-But we are met with the objection, that in visions of the night dead persons are not unfrequently seen….”
-(Tertullian, “A Treatise on the Soul,” chapter 57.
-Ante-Nicene Fathers, Alexander Roberts and James Donaldson, ed., Hendrickson Publishers, Peabody, MA.
-Vol 3, p.
-234, 1994.).
+But we are met with the objection, that in visions of the night dead persons are not infrequently seen….”a

-The record is clear.
-Saul asked God about the future in several different ways and God would not answer him.
+So in summary, we see that King Saul asked God about the future in several different ways and God would not answer him.
 So Saul went to a medium who dealt with familiar spirits.
-Saul was deceived and sinning in what he did, and God did not give in to his desperation.
-However, a demon gladly fulfilled Saul’s desire and appeared as Samuel and gave a prediction that Saul would die, which came to pass.
+Saul was deceived and sinning in what he did, and God did not give in to his desperation; in fact, He could not since Samuel was dead.
+However, a demon gladly fulfilled Saul’s desire and appeared as Samuel the prophet and gave a prediction that Saul would die, which came to pass.